atrainag/img2turtlecode/README.md

 # Usage

-Open the main.py, change the filename and its format to the specified image.
-And then run the main.py, it will generate a new file called "filename".py.
-You can run this file to see your image being draw with turtle.

-Make sure the image is on the same directory with the python.
-Or you can change the code to have the open filepath into your image path.

-You can also specify how big is each pixel, just change the "pix" variable.
+Run the main.py program.
+It will asks you if you want to run Default or Manual.
+Default is set to the umbreon picture like below and it will make a turtle file for it with 1 pixel per block.
+Manual is for a custom image and pixel per block, use this to turn your own image into a turtle code.

 # Demonstration